MiekeVanhecke/kbc-cloud-native-practical-case/lab-02-rest-api/README.md

 Guidelines for getting started:
 * create a Spring REST controller and map it to the correct endpoint
-* create a method to return the list of cocktails, map it to the ``GET`` HTTP method.
+* create a method to return the list of cocktailResources, map it to the ``GET`` HTTP method.
 Don't forget to declare the ``search`` request parameter.
-* hard-code the 2 cocktail resources from the above sample and return them from the method you just declared
+* hard-code the 2 cocktailResource resources from the above sample and return them from the method you just declared
 * add logging to your method by declaring an ``org.slf4j.Logger`` in your controller:
 ```java
 private static final Logger log = LoggerFactory.getLogger(MyController.class);
 ```
 or use [Project Lombok](https://projectlombok.org/) if you prefer.

-Verification: navigate to http://localhost:8080/cocktails?search=Russian and compare the response to the above sample.
+Verification: navigate to http://localhost:8080/cocktailResources?search=Russian and compare the response to the above sample.
 It must match exactly.

 # Shopping List API
 ## Create a new Shopping List